The Morse-Bott-Kirwan condition is local

-We now proceed to prove this result.
-Let $\pi \colon\thinspace U \to \calO$ be a compatibly fibrated neighbourhood of $C$.
-Namely, $U$ is a neighbourhood of $C$ in $M$, \ $\pi$ is a submersion, and at every point $x$ in $C$ the vertical tangent space at $x$ is maximal among subspaces of $T_xM$ on which the Hessian of $f$ is negative definite.
+Let $W$ be a smooth manifold and $f \colon\thinspace W \to \R$ a smooth function.
+Assume that $f$ is constant on the set $C:=\Crit(f)$ of its critical points.
+Let $\pi \colon\thinspace U \to \calO$ be a compatibly fibred neighbourhood of $C$.
+Namely, $U$ is a neighbourhood of $C$ in $W$, \ $\pi$ is a submersion, and at every point $x$ in $C$ the vertical tangent space at $x$ is maximal among subspaces of $T_xW$ on which the Hessian of $f$ is negative definite.
 Let $\tN$ denote the set of fibrewise critical points of $\pi$, that is, the points whose vertical tangent space is in the kernel of $df$.